Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Setup for proving thermal temporal bounds

 while, by contrast, global spatial (and/or long time and/or the ensemble) averages are given by stationary canonical ensemble probability density.
-As noted above, in ergodic systems, the global $\overline{Q}$ are also equal to the long time averages,
+As noted above, in translationally invariant ergodic systems, the global averages of Eq. (\ref{O:avg}) of local observables are also equal to their long time averages,

 computed with the density matrix $\rho_{\Lambda}^{\sf {long }-\sf { time }-\sf { average }}$ of Eq. (\ref{long-time-eq}).
 For this reason we will, with some abuse of notation, also denote this long time average system by the same shorthand ${\overline{Q}}$ that we use to indicate the global average (Eq. (\ref{O:avg})).
 The equality of Eq. (\ref{cal-long}) between the long time average and the equilibrium average may also hold for non translationally invariant ergodic systems.